ucdavis/UCDPowerShellUsers/Meetings/Meeting-20250513-DNSRecordReport/README.md

 1. Look up all enabled computers in each listed OU path
 2. Pull the last login timestamp of each computer
 3. Pull DNS A records for each computer
+4. Compare dates on DNS records with last login timestamp
-4. Create CSV reports.
+5. Create CSV reports.
 One of active computers with DNS records and the other of computers without a DNS record